jeremyvoltz/jeremyvoltz.github.io/README.md

 The personal homepage of Jeremy Voltz, for academics, music, and anything else of interest.

-### This site uses the Minimal theme
+### This site uses the Left theme

-The minimal theme is licensed under creative commons, authored by github user orderedlist
+The left theme is licensed under MIT, authored by Zach Holman